zorbyte/Spile/README.md

 ## File Organisation

 ```
-src - Here, the library, certain modules that deserve their own namespace like net and cli reside here.
+src - The source code for Spile.
+The library and certain modules that deserve their own namespaces like net and cli reside here.
 ├───cli - CLI used to run Spile.
 │   ├───commands - The commands used to run Spile.
 │   │   └───base - Base command classes for the CLI.